 Is Kanban just a method to manage the workflow?
 Or is it something that one can use together with Agile methodologies for maximum efficiency?
 Or, can it be a whole new way of workflow management?

-Whether it is used to manage workflow or as a new paradigm in software development there is no denying that it helps manage WIPs.
+Whether it uses to manage workflow or as a new paradigm in software development, there is no denying that it helps manage WIPs.

-- Optimize teams so that no team starts something they cannot finish.
-This helps the process along.
+- Optimize teams so that no team starts something they cannot finish, which helps the process.

-- Do not shun team work.
-Kanban may seem like, but is not, a model based on individuals working in isolation.
-Team work must be an integral part of Kanban software development.
+- Do not shun teamwork.
+Kanban may seem like, but it is not, a model based on individuals working in isolation.
+Teamwork must be an integral part of Kanban software development.

 - Think outside the box.
 Think about changes in the workflow.
-Many teams are now opting for Test-Driven Development, with Acceptance Test-Driven Development, where the acceptance tests are carried out first with use cases, which then drives the required features and the nature of development.
+Many teams are now opting for Test-Driven Development, with Acceptance Test-Driven Development.
+The use cases drive the required features and the nature of development in a way that the acceptance tests are carried out first.

 Hybrids